cs106l/cs106l-assignments/assignment4/README.md

     namespace rv = std::ranges::views;
     auto view = source
         | rv::filter(/* A lambda function predicate */)
-        | rv::transform(/* A lambda function taking a Token -> Mispelling */);
+        | rv::transform(/* A lambda function taking a Token -> Misspelling */);
     ```
     <sup>Note: this is just one approach: your solution may look different if you choose to use the `transform(r, func)` overload or if you don't use a `namespace rv` alias.</sup>

-    What should we put for `/* A lambda function taking a Token -> Mispelling */`?
-We should replace it with a lambda function that takes in a `Token` object and produces a `Mispelling` object that contains all of the suggested alternate spellings for `token`.
+    What should we put for `/* A lambda function taking a Token -> Misspelling */`?
+We should replace it with a lambda function that takes in a `Token` object and produces a `Misspelling` object that contains all of the suggested alternate spellings for `token`.
 To identify suggestions, we will search through `dictionary` for all the words whose Damerau-Levenshtein distance to `token.content` is exactly `1`.
 To find the Damerau-Levenshtein distance, you can use the provided `levenshtein` function.

     > 📄 [**`levenshtein`**](./spellcheck.h)
     > ```cpp